 5. Blogging Helps to Enhance Writing and Argumentation Skills

-Back to the days, when I was in college, my grammar, communication, and argumentation skills were poor.
+Back in the days, when I was in college, my grammar, communication, and argumentation skills were poor.
 Nevertheless, these are incredibly universal and necessary competencies in your everyday living and also in a professional career.

 Blogging has had a significant influence on my writing skills since I started.
 Moreover, it’s not perfect; I feel more confident.
 The more you write, the better it becomes.
 Blogging is pretty new, but there has previously been done research about blogging that enhances your writing skills.